2020 goal ideas for a productive and meaningful year

 The last thing people tend to do is trying to pick things that are extraordinarily meaningful.
 Now, this isn’t bad, but if it’s not fun and meaningful for you to do, you’re going to find the process of trying to complete your checklist to be filled with joy.

-So definitely work on improving yourself or tackle big projects, as your 19 for 2019 is an amazing time to do this.
+So definitely work on improving yourself or tackle big projects, as your 2020 goals is an amazing time to do this.
 Also make sure to relax, try new things, and have a good time as well!

 What Types of Goals Should You Pick?

-Here are lots of great ideas to consider for your 19 for 2019!
+Here are lots of great ideas to consider for your 2020 goals.

 Travel is always a big favorite for goal lists.
 People love to get out and go explore while having amazing adventures.
-Here are some fun ideas to consider if you’d like to incorporate traveling into your 19 for 2019.
+Here are some fun ideas to consider if you’d like to incorporate travel into your 20 goals for 2020.

 Go Someplace Far Away